FateSwap/Fates-Desktops/README.md

 # Fates-Desktops
 These are setup scripts for different dektops.
 It should have all the basics to get you up and running in what ever you choose.

+PLEASE REMEMBER: update the system before trying any of this

 IMPORTANT: For any of the script pertaining to installing a program like paru YOU NEED to chown the file and change the owner to your user or you will get directories you dont own.
 You can force delete with sudo and your file manager